comanche/datatables-responsive/README.md

 ##Create Datatables Instance
 Create the datatables instance with the following

-- Set bAutoWidth: false
+- Set `bAutoWidth` to `false`.
-- Set fnPreDrawCallback to only initialize the responsive datatables helper once
+- Set `fnPreDrawCallback` to only initialize the responsive datatables helper once
-- Set fnRowCallback to create expand icon.
+- Set `fnRowCallback` to create expand icon.
-- Set fnDrawCallback to respond to window resize events.
+- Set `fnDrawCallback` to respond to window `resize` events.

 ```javascript
 tableContainer.dataTable({